Budibase/website/content/directories/templates/business-directory/index.md

 The idea is to give users a fast and easy way to discover and access information on companies that might interest them.

 Directories can be used in both B2B and B2C contexts.
 In both cases, giving your users an intuitive, efficient way to access information is crucial.
-Directories are the ideal solution.
+Our service directory template is the ideal solution.

 ![Business Directory Template homescreen](https://res.cloudinary.com/daog6scxm/image/upload/h_678,w_1038/v1647947001/cms/Business_Directory_Template_1_g6rnnv.webp "Business Directory Template HomeScreen")

 ### Why create a dedicated tool?

-Of course, there are many ways to manage and share information, without a dedicated directory app.
-Spreadsheets, website plug-ins, and CRMs are all used by various businesses and organizations to manage information.
+Of course, there are many ways to manage and share business listings, without a dedicated directory app.
+Spreadsheets, directory listing website plug-ins, and CRMs are all used by various businesses and organizations to manage information.

 However, each of these solutions leads to compromises in terms of functionality, security, or user experience.
-Plug-ins and spreadsheets may lack the specific features your need.
+Plug-ins and spreadsheets may lack the specific features your need to create listing types.
 CRMs can make it difficult to share data with public users.

 Building a dedicated directory app ensures that users can access up-to-date information, in a secure, intuitive platform.